codingholt/CoinGecko-CLI/README.md

 ## todo

-- [ ] checkbox make tickers a --flag not a default option.
+- [ ] make tickers a --flag not a default option.

 - [ ] flag for fdv